Skip to main content

 Carnival also offers a unique kind of ocean-view balcony on some of their newer ships.
 Dubbed "cove balconies," these staterooms are found beneath the lifeboats and offer unobstructed views of the ocean.
 Since they're located closer to the water, the balconies are built into the ship's superstructure, meaning they are more private than the traditional balconies on higher decks.

 The most budget-conscious travelers who want an exterior view but want to pinch every penny possible will appreciate Royal Caribbean's Virtual Balcony Staterooms.
-First launched on Quantum of the Seas, they've been added to all new builds, as well as a few older ships in the fleet, including Navigator of the Seas and Explorer of the Seas.
+First launched on Quantum of the Seas, they've been added to most (but not all) new builds, as well as a few older ships in the fleet, including Navigator of the Seas and Explorer of the Seas.

 Image